tf-dbis-uni-freiburg/LTR_Recommender/Spark_SVC_Documentation.md

 # LinearSVC implementation in Spark

-- it optimizes the Hinge Loss using the OWLQN optimizer (Only supports L2 regularization)
+It optimizes the Hinge Loss using the OWLQN optimizer (Only supports L2 regularization)

 - Init parameters:
 1) **featuresCol** - features column name.
 Default: ”features”